TPP: What is it and why does it matter?

 Which goods and services are involved in the TPP?

 Most goods and services traded between the countries are named in the TPP, but not all tariffs - which are taxes on imports - were going to be removed and some would take longer than others.
-In all, some 18,000 tariffs are affected.
+In all, some 18,000 tariffs were included.

 For example, the signatories said they would either eliminate or reduce tariffs and other restrictive policies from agricultural products and industrial goods.

-Under the agreement, tariffs on US manufactured goods and almost all US farm products would go almost immediately.
+Under the agreement, tariffs on US manufactured goods and almost all US farm products would have gone almost immediately.
+But some "sensitive" products would have been exempt until a later agreed date.

 The full text of the TPP agreement - which runs to 30 chapters - can be read here.

 And you can find more on the specific industries involved here.

 When did it start?

 It began with the P4 trade agreement between just four nations - Brunei, Chile, New Zealand and Singapore - that came into effect in 2006.

 That deal removed tariffs on most goods traded between the countries, promised to cut more and also to co-operate on wider issues such as employment practices, intellectual property and competition policies.